loandangnt/women-clothing/README.md

 I run 2 most popular used topic modeling algorithm and choose Latent Dirichlet Allocation (LDA) as the best quality model for this analysis.
 Ultimately, validating unsupervising model is extreme difficult, especially in NLP.
 Current evaluations of topical quality rely heavily on experts eaminations, i.e. human eyes validation involved.
 Based on human reading and validation, this model achieved 57% accuracy, and 77% accuracy on 90% percentile of probability weight.
 This performance is due to the model's inability to 'understand' the ironicallity and different style of languege expression of different customers, as well as such a narrow subject of this dataset, making it challenging to avoid topical overlapping.

-Further improvement areas includes a significant amount of revision: modifying the vocabulary to include negation forms, acronyms and multi-word phrases, reducing topical overlapping, removing nonsensical topics, conducting parameter search, and comparing with other techniques.

 ### Business Questions
 There are many possible exploratory text analysis, supervised and unsupervised model techiniques on this dataset.
 Some business questions in scope of this analysis are: